jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 **Semantics**.
 Now that we know what programs in our DSL look like, we need to say what they mean.
 To do so, we'll implement a simple *interpreter* for programs in our DSL.
 The interpreter takes as input a program, performs the computations that program describes, and returns the output value.
 For example, we'd expect the above program to return 52.

-Our interpreter just recurses on the syntax using Racket's [pattern matching][pattern]:
+Our little interpreter just recurses on the syntax using Racket's [pattern matching][pattern]:

 {% highlight racket %}
 (define (interpret p)